 Airdo Werwas LLC Airdo Werwas LLC

-A corporation is a legal entity considered to be a person under Indiana and Illinois law, meaning it can sue or be sued by another party.
+A corporation is a legal entity regarded as a person under Indiana and Illinois law, which means it can sue or be sued by another party.
 Corporations also have rights and obligations.
-Corporations are separate from their owners or shareholders, and as such, have many disadvantages.
-A corporation is not the best business structure for all businesses, but for many businesses, this type of structure offers a balance that other types of business entities do not offer.
+They are separate from their owners or shareholders and, as such, have many advantages.
+A corporation is not the best business structure for all enterprises, but for many, this type of arrangement offers a balance that other types of entities do not provide.

-Airdo Werwas, LLC will help you identify the best business structure for your company or help you transition from a sole proprietorship or another structure into a corporation.
+Airdo Werwas, LLC will help you identify the best business structure for your company or assist you in transitioning from a sole proprietorship or another structure into a corporation.
 We will discuss all the factors that go into forming and operating a business.

 What is a Corporation?

 Shareholders own an interest in a corporation and receive its profits, usually in the form of dividends.
-However, they typically aren't involved with the day-to-day management of the business.
-Instead, the shareholders elect a board of directors who oversee the business and hire senior management.
+They typically aren't involved with the day-to-day management of the business.
+Instead, the shareholders elect a board of directors to oversee the business and hire senior management.

 An important feature of a corporation is its limited liability.
-Shareholders are not personally liable for debts of the business.
+Shareholders are not personally liable for the debts of the business.
 Their liability is limited to their interest in the corporation.
-Corporations can be for-profit (both privately owned or publicly traded) and non-profit.
+Corporations can be for-profit (both privately owned and publicly traded) and non-profit.
+This structure makes corporations attractive choices for many business owners seeking investment from a larger pool of potential investors.

 1. Filing articles of incorporation with the relevant state government office.
 One or more of the shareholders file the articles of incorporation.
 The articles usually include information such as the corporation's primary purpose and shareholder structure.

 2. Creating corporate bylaws.
-Typically created at the first shareholders' meeting, the bylaws set out the basic rules around how the corporation will operate and address things like regular and special meetings, voting rights, and corporate officers.
+Typically created at the first shareholders' meeting, the bylaws establish the basic rules around how the corporation will operate and address things like regular and special meetings, voting rights, and corporate officers.

 3. Issuing stock.
-Stock is issued to shareholders via stock certificates.
+Stock is issued to shareholders via stock certificates, formalizing their investment and stake in the company.

 4. Electing a board of directors.
 The shareholders elect a board of directors at a general meeting.
-This election is very important because board members can play strategic roles in the corporation.
+This election is crucial because board members play strategic roles in the corporation.

-Before incorporating, you should weigh the pros and cons of the business structure to decide whether it's right for your business.
+Before incorporating, you should weigh the pros and cons of the business structure to decide whether it's right for your enterprise.
+Engaging experienced legal counsel, such as our incorporation attorney in Chicago, can facilitate this decision-making process, ensuring compliance with all legal requirements and maximizing the benefits of incorporation.

 Advantages of a Corporation

 • Quick capital raising.
-A publicly-traded corporation can quickly raise additional capital by issuing more stock in the business.
+A publicly-traded corporation can swiftly raise additional capital by issuing more stock in the business.

 Disadvantages of a Corporation

-The disadvantages of a corporation are less numerous but they can be significant.
+The disadvantages of a corporation are fewer but can be significant:

 • More costly and complex to set up and run.
-Incorporation incurs more costs and takes more time than setting up a sole proprietorship or partnership.
-Once it's up and running, a corporation is also subject to a stricter regulatory framework.
+Incorporation incurs more costs and requires more time than setting up a sole proprietorship or partnership.
+Once established, a corporation is also subject to a stricter regulatory framework.
 This includes ongoing documentation and filing requirements, such as filing annual reports, keeping minutes at shareholder meetings, maintaining detailed financial records, and opening a separate corporate bank account.

 • Potential double taxation.
 In some circumstances, the profits of a corporation are taxed twice, both at an entity level and at a shareholder level.

-As you can see, these advantages and disadvantages may benefit or work against you – it all depends on the business and your goals.
-Airdo Werwas, LLC can discuss these things with you, helping you narrow down exactly what business structure will work best.
+As you can see, these advantages and disadvantages may benefit or challenge you—it all depends on the business and your goals.
+Airdo Werwas, LLC can discuss these factors with you, helping you determine exactly what business structure will work best.

-Fortunately, when it comes to corporations, there are tax options available to meet your needs.
+Fortunately, when it comes to corporations, there are tax options available to meet your needs, allowing flexibility in managing how profits are distributed and taxed.

 Tax Options for Corporations

-Aside from being incorporated as a corporation, you may want to consider how you want your corporation to be taxed.
-Below are brief descriptions of different tax your corporation to specify how it will be taxed.
+Apart from being incorporated as a corporation, you may want to consider how you want your corporation to be taxed.
+Below are brief descriptions of different tax structures for your corporation:

-A corporation that is taxed under IRS Subchapter S is commonly referred to as an S corporation.
+A corporation that is taxed under IRS Subchapter S is known as an S corporation.
 An S corporation, or S corp, is a corporation with special tax status.
-An S corporation is taxed like a partnership and does not pay federal corporate tax.
+It is taxed like a partnership and does not pay federal corporate tax.
 Instead, the corporation's profits and losses are passed on to shareholders who are taxed pursuant to the personal tax rate.

 There are strict eligibility rules a corporation must meet to elect S corp status.
-The number of shareholders is limited to 100, and specific rules exist to determine shareholder eligibility.
+The number of shareholders is limited to 100, and specific rules determine shareholder eligibility.
+This tax status is often a favorable option for businesses that wish to avoid double taxation while still enjoying the benefits of incorporation.

 Non-Profit Corporations

 Corporations can also be used to establish non-profit ventures such as charities, educational institutions, and religious organizations.
-Rather than going to shareholders, profits are reinvested in the business, so non-profit corporations are typically exempt from paying taxes.
-Airdo Werwas, LLC has significant experience working with and advising non-profit corporations and can help establish and maintain an organization's tax-exempt status at the local, state, and federal level.
+Rather than distributing profits to shareholders, profits are reinvested in the business, so non-profit corporations are typically exempt from paying taxes.
+Airdo Werwas, LLC has substantial experience working with and advising non-profit corporations and can help establish and maintain an organization's tax-exempt status at the local, state, and federal levels.
+This status not only allows for tax benefits but also reinforces the corporation's commitment to its charitable, educational, or religious missions.

-Before you incorporate, you may want to consider the below six factors.
+Before you incorporate, you may want to evaluate the following six factors to ensure incorporation aligns with your business strategy:

 1. Complexity.
-What type of business do you have and how complex is its structure or management of it?
+What type of business do you have, and how complex is its structure or management?

 2. Liability.
-How much does personal liability matter to you?
+How significant is personal liability to you?

 4. Capital.
 Do you need to raise capital, and if so, how much?